mathjax/MathJax/mathjax/docs/rst/tex.rst

 these looks for mathematics within your web page (indicated by math delimiters like ``$$...$$``) and marks the mathematics for later processing by MathJax.
-The TeX input processor is what converts the TeX notation into MathJax's internal format, where on of MathJax's output processors then displays is in the web page.
+The TeX input processor is what converts the TeX notation into MathJax's internal format, where one of MathJax's output processors then displays it in the web page.

 The `tex2jax` preprocessor can be configured to look for whatever markers you want to use for your math delimiters.
 See the